aws-samples/aws-serverless-workshops/Auth/9_CleanUp/README.md

 ### *To prevent your account from accruing additional charges, you will want to remove any resources that are no longer needed.*

-#### What charges will occur in my account?
-1. **Cloud9 IDE:**  You pay for the compute and storage for the EC2 instance that the CloudFormation template deploys.
-Note, that your Cloud9 environment is configured to shut down to reduce compute costs after 60 minutes.
-2. The remaining services such as Lambda, API Gateway, Cognito and DynamoDB all have a free tier.
-You may still want to remove these resources.
-You can do this by following the procedure below.

 #### Empty S3 Bucket Contents and Remove Bucket

 1. First, we will need to empty the ***S3 bucket*** that was created by our CloudFormation template.